Dr. Debbie Stephens Stauffer helps people to see things differently, discover deeper learning, and effectively manage change and innovation.

 Education and Credentials:

-- EdD (Doctor of Education) in progress, Leadership & Innovation, Arizona State University
+- EdD (Doctor of Education), Leadership & Innovation, Arizona State University

 - MA (Education), Learning, Design & Technology, Stanford University